Multichannel sound installation

 Open: Fridays, Saturdays, Sundays, 12:00 – 18:00

-Listening to the 49 minutes long piece requires a prior email registration for a one-hour time slot and a same-day certified negative test result.
+Listening to the 49 minutes long piece requires a prior email registration for a one-hour time slot.
 Only one person can be in the installation space at a time, we provide hygienic conditions as well as adequate ventilation.

 ANNIKA KAHRS – Please Hold

 June 6, Sunday, 12:00 – 18:00

 Performed by Laura Schuller and Phuong-Dan

 The number to call will be provided shortly before the performance date.